ghc-proposals/ghc-proposals/proposals/0000-default-export-all.md

 ## Effect and Interactions

-I am aware of none.
+I am aware of no unwanted interactions.

 ## Costs and Drawbacks